visgl/loaders.gl/docs/api-reference/3d-tile-loaders/tileset-3d.md

     <li>Only one primitive per mesh is supported.</li>
 </ul>

-This feature is using part of the 3D Tiles spec that is not final and is subject to change without Cesium's standard deprecation policy.
+This feature is using part of the 3D Tiles spec that is not final and is subject to change without the standard deprecation policy.

 ### ellipsoid : Ellipsoid